dahak-metagenomics/dahak/CONTRIBUTING.md

 If you are asked to make changes before your pull request can be accepted, continue to commit additional changes to the branch associated with your original pull request.
 The pull request will automatically be updated each time you commit to that branch.
 Github provides a medium for communicating and providing feedback.
 Once the pull request is approved, it will be merged into the main branch by the dahak development team.

-3. Creating a new branch and linking it to your fork on github
+3. Creating a new branch and linking it to your fork on GitHub

 ```
 git checkout -b fix/brief_issue_description